apicra/docs/README.md

 size
 cpu

-## Moudularisation, over public and private repositories
+## Moudularisation over environment
-Installation of new packets should by possible over repositories url, to clone it and use it
+Installation of new packets should by possible over repositories url, to clone it and use it for all, public and private repositories, most popular git solutions such:
++ github
++ bitbucket
++ gitlab

 ## How to startr project with apicra
 ### 1. Go to your project path